microsoft/tolerant-php-parser/HowItWorks.md

 * `GetTextForToken`
 * See code for an up-to-date list

+#### Invariants
+In order to ensure that the parser evolves in a healthy manner over time, we define and continuously test the set of invariants defined below:
+* The sum of the lengths of all of the tokens is equivalent to the length of the document
+* The Start of every token is always greater than or equal to the FullStart of every token.
+* A token's content exactly matches the range of the file its span specifies.
+* `GetTriviaForToken` + `GetTextForToken` == `GetFullTextForToken`
+* concatenating `GetFullTextForToken` for each token returns the document
+* `GetTriviaForToken` returns a string of length equivalent to `(Start - FullStart)`
+* `GetFullTextForToken` returns a string of length equivalent to `Length`
+* `GetTextForToken` returns a string of length equivalent to `Length - (Start - FullStart)`
+* See `tests/LexicalInvariantsTest.php` for an up-to-date list...

 #### Notes
 At this point in time, the Representation has not yet diverged from the Model.
 Tokens are currently represented as a `Token` object, with four properties - `$kind`, `$fullStart`,